A new scale in the quasi-static limit of Aether Scalar Tensor Theory: Introduction

 In some cases, however, curl terms can be phenomenologically important.
 In addition, as we will see, neglecting the vector field in AeST means neglecting a term whose prefactor can be arbitrarily large, depending on the choice of a model parameter.
 Thus, one might worry that the vector field cannot be neglected in cases where this prefactor is large.
-Here, we demonstrate that, even in these cases, AeST still reproduces MOND.
+Here, we demonstrate that, even in these cases, the ability of AeST to reproduce MOND is not impaired.
+That is, AeST still reproduces MOND as long as the ghost condensate is negligible.
 More generally, we show how to correctly take the vector field $\vec{A}$ into account and discuss phenomenological implications.

 In particular, we will find that the quasi-static limit of AeST depends on an additional mass parameter we call $m_\times$.
-This mass parameter $m_\times$ should be distinguished from another mass parameter we refer to as $m$ that controls the ghost condensate density and was studied in detail in \citet{Skordis2020, Mistele2023, Verwayen2023}.
-In contrast to $m$, the new mass parameter $m_\times$ is not related to the ghost condensate and has no effect in spherical symmetry.
+This mass parameter $m_\times$ should be distinguished from the mass parameter $m$ that controls the ghost condensate.
+We will see that, in contrast to $m$, the new mass parameter $m_\times$ is not related to the ghost condensate, has no effect in spherical symmetry, and does not affect the ability of AeST to reproduce MOND.

 In the following, we employ units with $c = \hbar = 1$.